Harju County: Geography

 Harju County lies on the southern coast of the Gulf of Finland.
 Its shores are dominated by the North-Estonian coastal plain and the North-Estonian Klint separates the plain from Harju plateau in central and southern Harju County.
-The forested Kõrvemaa area is situated in eastern Harju County and the West-Estonian plain in western Harju County.
+The forested Kõrvemaa area is located in eastern Harju County and the West Estonian plain in western Harju County.

 Shoreline

 The shoreline is mostly low, but is at some places close to the high North-Estonian Klint.
 The coastal cliff is the highest in Rannamõisa (35 m) and Türisalu (30 m) in Harku Parish, and in three points in Paldiski: Pakri Peninsula (24 m), Leetse (20 m) and Väike-Pakri island (13 m).
 There are also several long sand beaches, for example Kakumäe, Stroomi in Pelguranna, Pikakari in Paljassaare and Pirita along the shoreline and Lake Harku in Pikaliiva, all within Tallinn, and Kloogaranna and Kaberneeme in the countryside.
 The shoreline is also characterized by many peninsulas, such as Pakri, Lohusalu, Suurupi, Kakumäe, Kopli, Paljassaare, Viimsi, Ihasalu, Kaberneeme, Juminda and Pärispea.